Data Warehouse Design

 Inmon (Enterprise)

-Top-down.
 Build a centralized, normalized enterprise data warehouse first.
 Data marts are then derived from the EDW for departmental use.
 The single source of truth lives in 3NF.
+Schema: 3NF in the core warehouse; dimensional models only appear in downstream marts.
+Best for large enterprises with complex data relationships, environments requiring strict consistency, organizations with dedicated warehouse teams.

 Data Vault 2.0

-Cleansed, conformed, and deduplicated.
-Business keys are resolved.
-This is where Data Vault hubs and links live, or Inmon 3NF tables reside.
+Integration / ODSCleansed and conformedDeduplicated.
+Business keys resolved.
+Where Data Vault hubs and links live, or Inmon 3NF tables reside.

 The building blocks of every dimensional model.
 Interviewers expect precise definitions and practical understanding of each.

 Store quantitative, measurable events at a specific grain.
-Each row represents a business event (an order, a click, a payment).
+Each row represents a business event (order, click, payment).
 Contain foreign keys to dimensions and numeric measures.
-Three types: transaction facts (one row per event), periodic snapshots (one row per time period), and accumulating snapshots (one row per lifecycle).
+Three types: transaction facts (one row per event), periodic snapshots (one row per time period), accumulating snapshots (one row per lifecycle).

 Store descriptive context for facts.
 Customer names, product categories, geographic regions.
 Typically wide and denormalized for query simplicity.
 Good dimensions have meaningful business attributes, not just IDs.
 The quality of your dimensions determines how useful your warehouse is for ad-hoc analysis.